Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Recent Performances

-- In last week's matchup with the Saints, Anderson grabbed two passes for 10 yards while being targeted two times.
+- In last week's game against the Saints, Anderson was targeted two times and recorded two catches for 10 yards.

-- Anderson has 97 receiving yards on 10 catches (20 targets) over his last three outings, averaging 32.3 yards per game.
+- Anderson has 10 catches on 20 targets for 97 yards over his last three games, averaging 32.3 yards per game.

 Anderson's Carolina Teammates